SeeSharpSoft/intellij-csv-validator/README.md

 "firstName", "lastName", "birthday"
 ```
 Besides the mentioned diversion from the standard definition, syntax errors will be detected and can be inspected.
-Please note that if a document is syntactically incorrect, other features like code formatting or the structure view can not function properly.
+Please note that if a document is syntactically incorrect, other features like the table editor, code formatting or the structure view can not function properly.

 ![Editor with syntax validation and highlighting](./docs/editor.png)